-Picture the scene: you’ve been positioned in front of a camera, a boom mic is fixed inches above your head, two bright lights are spotlighting you from either side, and a third one behind you.
-A lavalier mic is clipped on your collar, the record button has been pressed and all eyes are on you.
+Picture the scene: you’ve been positioned in front of several cameras, a boom mic is fixed inches above your head, two bright lights are spotlighting you from either side, and a third one behind you.
+A lav mic is clipped on your collar, the record button has been pressed and.. you want the ground to swallow you.

 For some, delivering lines on camera is as effortless as breathing, while for others, it can be a nerve-wracking experience.
 If you fall into the latter category, fear not!
 In this blog post, we’ll share five valuable tips to help you prepare for the moment the clapperboard claps.

 1. Master your material.

 It may seem obvious, but if you feel comfortable with your subject matter then that will come across on camera.
 Instead of simply memorising lines about a topic you’re not well-acquainted with, take the time to truly understand and internalise it before the shoot.
 Your comfort and expertise will naturally radiate on screen.

 2. Embrace the environment

 The camera setup can be intimidating, with lights and microphones everywhere.
 However, instead of viewing these elements as sources of stress, embrace them as tools to enhance your performance.
 The bright lights illuminate you, making you the centre of attention.
 The microphones ensure your voice is crystal clear.
 Recognise these elements as aids, not adversaries.

 3. Breeeeaaaathe and stay present